Is a digital piano good for beginners? 7 reasons you should consider going digital for your first piano

 If you've ever played a conventional piano, you'll know how loud they can be - and unfortunately, you can't exactly turn down the volume!

 That's why we'd always recommend a digital piano for home practice.
-Not only do these instruments have a designated volume control, but they also have a headphone jack, allowing the user to practice in silence.
+Just like a beginner keyboard, these instruments have a designated volume control, and better yet, they also have a headphone jack, allowing the user to practice in silence.
 This means you'll save your housemates, family and neighbours from hearing you fumble your way through Für Elise yet again.

 6. More sounds